lerchenreich/angular-custom-control-test/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.3.

+Description
+A Custom control does not work in different ngModules.
+For example, a custom-control declared in AppModule only works in components that are also declared in AppModule, but not in a lazy loaded component of another ngControl --> see errormessage.
+I think the purpose of a custom control is to use it in multiple components.
+Since lazy loading is preferred for larger projects, custom controls should also work.

+A bug or a missing feature?

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:3041/`.
 The app will automatically reload if you change any of the source files.